 The City takes a balanced approach to community revitalization.
-The economic development team and partners such as Small Business Development Center and Downtown Middletown Inc work to stabilize and attract small business in an effort to create jobs and improve the local economy.
-Key stakeholders such as Community Building Institute, SELF, Miami University Middletown (Regionals) and Middletown City Schools are working on issues of workforce development and life skills training.
+The economic development team works to stabilize and attract small business in an effort to create jobs and improve the local economy.
+Key stakeholders such as Community Building Institute, SELF and Middletown City Schools are working on issues of workforce development and life skills training.
 CDBG provides critical funding for large-scale infrastructure improvements and removal of blight but relies on its community partners to engage in meeting critical basic needs such as healthcare, childcare, housing, and transportation.
 The alleviation of poverty is complicated and requires a multi-faceted approach.
 The City works with community partners to identify educational, life skills and training needs and provide opportunities for self-empowerment that will enable low- and moderate-income residents to become and remain self-sufficient and economically independent.
 The City seeks to support efforts to train youth and develop employment programs that will lead to livable wage job opportunities for its residents.